Retinexformer: One-stage Retinex-based Transformer for Low-light Image Enhancement: Introduction

 To cope with the above problems, we propose a novel method, Retinexformer, for low-light image enhancement.
 Firstly, we formulate a simple yet principled One-stage Retinex-based Framework (ORF).
 We revise the original Retinex model by introducing perturbation terms to the reflectance and illumination for modeling the corruptions.
 Our ORF estimates the illumination information and uses it to light up the low-light images.
 Then ORF employs a corruption restorer to suppress noise, artifacts, under-/over-exposure, and color distortion.
 Different from previous Retinex-based deep learning frameworks that suffer from a tedious multi-stage training pipeline, our ORF is trained end-to-end in a one-stage manner.
 Secondly, we propose an Illumination-Guided Transformer (IGT) to model the long-range dependencies.
 The key component of IGT is Illumination-Guided Multi-head Self-Attention (IG-MSA).
 IG-MSA exploits the illumination representations to direct the computation of self-attention and enhance the interactions between regions of different exposure levels.
 Finally, we plug IGT into ORF as the corruption restorer to derive our method, Retinexformer.
 As shown in Fig.~\ref{fig:teaser}, our Retinexformer surpasses state-of-the-art (SOTA) Retinex-based deep learning methods by large margins on various datasets.
 Especially on SID~\cite{sid}, SDSD~\cite{sdsd}-indoor, and LOL-v2~\cite{lol_v2}-synthetic, the improvements are over \textbf{6 dB}.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel Transformer-based algorithm, Retinexformer, for low-light image enhancement. \item We formulate a one-stage Retinex-based low-light enhancement framework, ORF, that enjoys an easy one-stage training process and models the corruptions well. \item We design a new self-attention mechanism, IG-MSA, that utilizes the illumination information as a key clue to guide the modeling of long-range dependences. \item Quantitative and qualitative experiments show that our Retinexformer outperforms SOTA algorithms on seven datasets.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose the first Transformer-based algorithm, Retinexformer, for low-light image enhancement. \item We formulate a one-stage Retinex-based low-light enhancement framework, ORF, that enjoys an easy one-stage training process and models the corruptions well. \item We design a new self-attention mechanism, IG-MSA, that utilizes the illumination information as a key clue to guide the modeling of long-range dependences. \item Quantitative and qualitative experiments show that our Retinexformer outperforms SOTA methods on thirteen datasets.
 The results of user study and low-light detection also suggest the practical values of our method. \end{itemize}